 - Mix thoroughly.
-When mixing the ingredients use a spoon and fork or a spoon and chopsticks to mix everything.
+When mixing the ingredients use a spoon & fork, or a spoon & chopsticks to mix everything.
 The fork/chopsticks work great to

-virtually impossible to take it out.
-The chilli sauce should ultimately bring out the flavor of all the ingredients, not overwhelm them.
+the glue that enhances the flavor of all the ingredients, not overwhelm them.

 - Put your favorite ingredient to the side.
-Just like putting the fried egg to the side, you can keep an element like the Beef/Spicy Pork Bullgogi/Chicken on the side and mix everything else.
-With this method you can taste the Bullgogi more distinctly and it's like having two dishes in one.
-Bullgogi and vegetable Bibim Bop.
+Just like putting the fried egg to the side, you can keep an element like the Beef/Spicy Pork

+Bulgogi/Chicken on the side and mix everything else.
+With this method you can taste the Bulgogi more distinctly and it's like having two dishes in one.
+Bulgogi and vegetable Bibim Bop.

 - Leftovers are good.
 We have found that Bibim Bop makes for a great leftover dish.
-Stir fry leftover Bibim Bop in a wok at high heat
+Stir fry leftover Bibim Bop in a wok or non-stick pan at high heat

 with some vegetable/canola oil till it gets a slight char.
 This technique produces a flavor similar to Dol Sot (stone pot) Bibim Bop.